 After the ordeal, Patton told reporters that Lockett, a convicted murderer, had been sedated and then was given the second and third drugs in protocol.

 “There was some concern at that time that the drugs were not having the effect, so the doctor observed the line and determined that the line had blown,” he said, before elaborating that Lockett’s vein had “exploded.”

 “I notified the attorney general’s office, the governor’s office of my intent to stop the execution and requested a stay for 14 days for the second execution scheduled this afternoon,” said Patton, referring to the execution of Charles Warner.

-The state’s governor ordered an investigation and issued an executive order granting a 2-week delay in executions.
+Fallin ordered an independent review of the state’s execution procedures and issued an executive order granting a two-week delay in executions.